orbis-eval/orbis_eval/painpoints.md

 * Use _ for private methods
 * code duplication -> use more functions...
 * Better user workflow for repoman.
 Example: To many request for file format.
 Could be automated.
+* Better separation of framework and project code.